Geoff Smith (ice hockey)

 Geoff Arthur Smith (born March 7, 1969) is a Canadian former professional ice hockey player who played in the National Hockey League from 1989 to 1999.

 Playing career

 Geoff Smith was drafted in the third round, 63rd overall, in the 1987 NHL Entry Draft by the Edmonton Oilers.
 He won the Stanley Cup as a rookie with Edmonton in the 1989–90 season.
 Part way through the 1993–94 NHL season Geoff Smith was traded to the Florida Panthers.
-Smith remained in the Panthers' organisation until he became a New York Ranger in 1997–98.
+Smith remained in the Panthers' organization until he became a New York Ranger in 1997–98.
 He retired following his second season with the Rangers.

 Coaching career

 Smith was an assistant coach with the Western Hockey League's Kamloops Blazers.
 He was also head coach of the Kamloops Storm of the KIJHL in 2011–12.
 He stepped down as head coach due to work commitments.
-He later returned to coach two seasons of midget hockey with the Thompson Blazers for 2016-2018.
+He later returned to coach two seasons of midget hockey with the Thompson Blazers from 2016-2018.